airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_github.md

 need, and it will give you back an address to the memory.
 When you're done with it, you tell `deallocate` that you are through with it.
 `allocate` will then be able to reuse the memory.
-This pattern of memory management is called *dynamic memory allocationdynamic memory allocation*.
+This pattern of memory management is called *dynamic memory allocation*.
 This minimizes the number of "holes" in your memory, making sure that you are making the best use of it you can.
-The pool of memory used by memory managers is commonly referred to as *the heapheap*.
+The pool of memory used by memory managers is commonly referred to as *the heap*.

 The way memory managers work is that they keep track of where the system break is, and where the memory that you have allocated is.
 They mark